 - X-rays

 - Radiation therapy

 - Lab services

 - Blood

 - Non-radiological diagnostic services (examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests)

-- Radiological diagnostic services (diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by
+- Radiological diagnostic services (diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
+Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic

-- Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers

-- Other outpatient diagnostic tests

-- o Non-radiological diagnostic services

-- Radiological diagnostic services

-specially trained or certified personnel.
-Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).
+Services that are covered for you What you must pay when you get these services mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies). • Each vascular screening by a doctor in your home or a nursing home in which you reside.
 You pay 5% coinsurance for each Medicare-covered medical supply.
 For services received at a physician office, you also pay the office visit copayment.
+Out-of-Network Providers: You pay 20% coinsurance.
 The amounts you pay will not count toward your maximum out-of-pocket amount.

-Outpatient hospital observation

-Requires prior authorization.

-Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.

-Outpatient observation cost-sharing is explained in the "Outpatient hospital services" row.
+Outpatient hospital observation Outpatient observation Requires prior authorization.
+Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged. cost-sharing is explained in the "Outpatient hospital services" row.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.